zeper-eng/Learning/README.md

 # Learning (Hand-rolled Machine learning and Statistical Analyses)

-Initially begun as a small project to learn some typescript and work out implementing some simple statistical analyses, it actually also functions as a nice proof of product for the derivations and theorems I have been reading and doing in a notebook.
+Initially begun as a small project to learn some typescript and work out implementing some simple statistical analyses, it actually also functions as a nice log for the derivations and theorems I have been reading and doing in a notebook.

-Thus, I have decided to document this a little more thoroughly and use it as proof of product for my ability to do simple numerical computing.
+Thus, I have decided to document this a little more thoroughly and use it as proof of concept for my ability to do simple numerical computing.

 # Implementations so far
 Outline below are the different algorithms I have implemented so far.
 Mostly this is gonna be regressions and GLM's, bread and butter, and work out from there.
 More than likely add in simple non-parametric (unsupervised learning) things like K-means etc before moving on to more complex methods.